Tame class field theory over local fields: Some properties of -completions

 \subsection{Some results on completions of abelian groups}

 Let $\M$ be a set of prime numbers and $I_{\M}$ the set of all integers whose prime divisors belong to $\M$.
-Recall from \S~\ref{sec:open-tame} that for an abelian group $A$, we write $A_{\M} = {\varprojlim}_{m \in I_\M} A/{m}$.
+Recall from \S~\ref{sec:Notn} that for an abelian group $A$, we write $A_{\M} = {\varprojlim}_{m \in I_\M} A/{m}$.
 We shall call this the $\M$-completion of $A$.
-We shall say that $A$ is $\M$-divisible if it is divisible by every prime in $\M$ (equivalently, divisible by every integer in $I_\M$).
+We shall say that $A$ is $\M$-divisible if it is divisible by every prime in $\M$ (equivalently, divisible by every integer in $I_\M$). $A$ will be called uniquely $\M$-divisible if it is $\M$-divisible and $\M$-torsion-free.
 We shall say that $A$ is $\M$-torsion if every element of $A$ is annihilated by some element of $I_\M$.
 We let $A_{\M-\tor}$ denote the $\M$-torsion subgroup of $A$.
 The following two results are \cite[Lem.~7.7, 7.8]{JS-Doc}.